yakimka/picodi/README.md

 If you are trying to resolve async dependencies in sync functions, you will receive a coroutine object.
 For regular dependencies, this is intended behavior, so only use async dependencies in async functions.
-However, if your dependency uses a scope inherited from `GlobalScope`, you can use `init_dependencies` on app startup to resolve dependencies, and then Picodi will use cached values, even in sync functions.
+However, if your dependency uses a scope inherited from `ManualScope`, you can use `init_dependencies` on app startup to resolve dependencies, and then Picodi will use cached values, even in sync functions.

-### Global scoped dependencies not initialized with `init_dependencies()`
+### Dependencies not initialized with `init_dependencies()`

+1. Ensure that your dependencies defined with scopes inherited from `ManualScope`.
-1. If you have async dependencies, ensure that you are calling `await init_dependencies()` in an async context.
+2. If you have async dependencies, ensure that you are calling `await init_dependencies()` in an async context.
-2. Ensure that modules with your global scoped functions are imported (e.g., registered) before calling `init_dependencies()`.
+3. Ensure that modules with your dependencies are imported (e.g., registered) before calling `init_dependencies()`.

 ### flake8-bugbear throws `B008 Do not perform function calls in argument defaults`